h30306/Annotation_system/README.md

 ## Start Up

-1.Launch Xampp App
+1.Launch Xampp App<br>
-2.Go to Gerneral page and press start
+2.Go to Gerneral page and press start<br>
-3.Go to Services page and press start all
+3.Go to Services page and press start all<br>
-4.Go to Network page and press enable
+4.Go to Network page and press enable<br>
-5.Go to Volumns page and press Mount
+5.Go to Volumns page and press Mount<br>
-6.Press Explore button
+6.Press Explore button<br>
-7.Move this Annotation_system Under /htdocs/ or var/www/html/(For Linux Server)
+7.Move this Annotation_system Under /htdocs/ or var/www/html/(For Linux Server)<br>
-8.Enter this link in your browser : http://localhost:8080/phpmyadmin/
+8.Enter this link in your browser : http://localhost:8080/phpmyadmin/<br>
-9.Create an empty Database named "VAI"
+9.Create an empty Database named "VAI"<br>
-10.Back to the Annotation_system folder and execute:
+10.Back to the Annotation_system folder and execute:<br>
 ```
 python ./sql_processing/sql_processing.py
 ```